Supporting Afghan Refugees in Oklahoma

 - Cash donations help us to purchase certain items wholesale.
 If you would like to donate online, you can click here: https://cairoklahoma-bloom.kindful.com/?campaign=1166983

-- We also now have an Amazon wishlist with high demand items and specific items that are helping us to organize, store, sort, and deliver clothing to our new friends: See our Amazon Wish List: https://www.amazon.com/hz/wishlist/ls/MYPXYILYFJS4?ref_=wl_share
+- We also now have an Amazon wishlist with high demand items that are helping us to organize, store, sort, and provide support to our Afghan neighbors: See our Amazon Wish List: https://smile.amazon.com/hz/charitylist/ls/KP4EQG2Q6FEF/ref=smi_ext_lnk_lcl_cl

 - BABY ITEMS

-- Baby items such as strollers, swings, baths, pack and play, etc.
+- Strollers, swings, baths, pack and play, etc.